franciscop/franciscop.github.io/blog/the-future-of-serverjs/readme.md

 date: 2018-12-08 03:00:00+09:00
 ---

 First, let me give you a little context.
-It was 2016 and I was teaching some friends about getting started with Node.js.
-Then (and now, for that matter) the state of the art was Express, with the two main alternatives being Koa and Hapi.js.
+It was 2016 and I was teaching Node.js to some friends.
+Then (and now) the state of the art was [Express](https://expressjs.com/), with the two main alternatives being [Koa](https://koajs.com/) and [Hapi](https://hapijs.com/).

 However, I was very dissatisfied having to explain how you should include a bunch of middleware to do the most basic things.
 It's cumbersome, error-prone and insecure by default: